brikis98/yevgeniy-brikman-homepage/_posts/2022-12-03-the-making-of-a-manager.md

 1. **Your reports regularly bring their biggest challenges to your attention.** "A hallmark of a trusting relationship is that people feel like they can share their mistakes, challenges, and fears with you."

-2. **You and your reports regularly give each other critical feedback and it isn't taken personally.** The only way you and your direct reports can get better is if you can tell each other what isn't working.
+2. **You and your reports regularly give each other critical feedback, and it isn't taken personally.** The only way you and your direct reports can get better is if you can tell each other what isn't working.
 This can feel a little bit awkward; that's normal.

 3. **Your reports would gladly work for you again.** This is one of the biggest indicators of the strength of your relationship: would they sign up to work for you again?